East Heslerton

-East Heslerton is a village, near Malton in North Yorkshire, England.
+East Heslerton is a village in the civil parish of Heslerton, near Malton, in North Yorkshire, England.
 It lies between the villages of West Heslerton and Sherburn, at the interface between the Vale of Pickering to the north and the Yorkshire Wolds to the south.
-With West Heslerton it forms part of the civil parish of Heslerton which had a population of 409 at the 2011 census.
+Heslerton had a population of 409 at the 2011 census.
 The village was named on early maps as Heslerton Parva.

-East Heslerton forms the westernmost part of the Sherburn ward of Ryedale District Council.
-The ward extends eastwards as far as Staxton.

 The Yorkshire Wolds Way and Centenary Way pass approximately one mile to the south of the village.

 History

 A Neolithic barrow group lies on East Heslerton Brow at the top of the Wold escarpment.

 There is a deserted village at Manor Farm near East Heslerton which is open to the public all year.
 Visitors can see the remains set in ridge and furrow fields.

+The name Heslerton derives from the Old English hæslingtūn meaning 'settlement growing with hazel trees'.

 From 1918 to 1939 East Heslerton Aerodrome was used by the Royal Air Force and civilian pilots.
 It was located to the east of the village and commemorated by a plaque on the East Heslerton Church Rooms.

 Until 1974 the village lay in the historic county boundaries of the East Riding of Yorkshire.
+From 1974 to 2023 it was part of the district of Ryedale, it is now administered by the unitary North Yorkshire Council.

+In 1866 East Heslerton became a civil parish, on 1 April 1935 the parish was abolished and merged with West Heslerton to form "Heslerton".
+In 1931 the parish had a population of 152.